Head of the South

 Launch and Return Docks

 The dock master shall control all launching of shells.
 4+, 4X, and 8+ shells will launch from the dock nearest the Augusta Rowing Club boathouse.
 4+, 4X, and 8+ shells will return to the dock nearest the Regatta Headquarters building.
-1X, 2-, and 2X shells will launch and return from a third dock near the large warehouse building downstream (refer to map).
+1X, 2-, and 2X shells have the option to launch and return from a third dock near the large warehouse building downstream (refer to map).

 Results and Awards